 Can you describe your journey into AI/ data science?

-Later, I became one of Udacity’s first code reviewers and Mentors and through this experience, I learned the importance of feedback when working with others.
-Also, I learned it’s oftentimes easier to get an advanced understanding of a topic about a topic when you’re teaching/guiding others through it.
+Later, I became one of Udacity’s first code reviewers and mentors.
+Through this experience, I learned the importance of feedback when working with others.
+Also, I realized it’s often easier to get an advanced understanding of a topic when you’re teaching or guiding others through it.

-I’ve been a data scientist for about 5 years.
-I’m a co-founder and CTO (pre-pandemic) at a number of entertainment companies.
+I’ve been a data scientist for about five years.
+I’m a co-founder and CTO (pre-pandemic) at several entertainment companies.
 We’ve organized some of the biggest concerts in Africa.
-My focus on the past year and moving forward has been and is artificial intelligence, particularly on Deep Learning.
+My focus in the past year has been on artificial intelligence, particularly on deep learning.

 Can you share a point in your career where things got a bit difficult?
 What role does fear play in your data science journey?

 Sometime in 2019, we organized an event called Loud Beach Festival, which did not go too well.

 Due to many factors: wrong time and venue, bad organization, and because we were trying various things for the first time, it was a failure by any measure.
 Later, I rarely left home as I became incredibly anxious, withdrew from life, and mostly stayed in bed.
 I remember spending many hours in bed.
 The experience was either going to conquer me, or I was going to pass it.
 Only those two options existed.
 Using all my energy, I decided I had spent enough time moping about it.
 Instead, I forgave myself for my mistakes and started reflecting on my learnings.
 In the end, I realized that I needed to make those mistakes to learn the lessons that will help me improve.
 Mistakes are unavoidable and will always be.
 But our decision is what we take away from them.

 “One of the basic rules of the universe is that nothing is perfect.
 Perfection simply doesn’t exist…Without imperfection, neither you nor I would exist” ― Stephen Hawking